Virginia Tech® home

 • Supervisors may wish to include additional conditions in their work agreements that require employees to confirm that the alternate work location is, to the best of their knowledge, free of recognized hazards that could cause physical harm.
 Employees should agree to practice the same safety habits they would use while at the university and to maintain safe conditions in their alternate work locations.

-Once you have determined that both the role and the employee are suitable for telework and remote work, there is recommended training available for supervisors and employees, found in the table below, which can aid in establishing a successful remote work or hybrid work environment.
+Training is available for supervisors and employees, which can aid in establishing a successful remote work or hybrid work environment.
 These courses are in the PageUp Learning Management System (LMS), and completion of these courses will be noted in individual development plans on the LMS.